 One of the most exciting things that sets the individual coverage health reimbursement arrangement (ICHRA) apart from other HRAs is the flexibility to designate different employee classes.

-In this post, we’ll explain what the 11 employee classes are as well as how to use them to define ICHRA eligibility and allowance amounts so they match your goals for health benefits.
+Below we’ll go over the 11 employee classes and how you can use them to define ICHRA benefit eligibility and allowance amounts, so they match your health benefit goals.

 How do ICHRA classes work?

 First, let’s examine employee classes in general.
 Employee classes are a way of separating eligible participants into groups by legitimate job-based criteria.